-Anyone with access to the computer with your data file may be able to retrieve data from that file be it by theft of the computer or unauthorized access.
+Anyone with access to the computer with your data file may be able to retrieve data from that file be it by theft or unauthorized access.

 For this reason, we recommend you limit physical access to the computer with your data file to employees on a need-to-know basis.